justin-vinh/project_ryland/README.md

 This project develops standaardized tools to use LLMs in research studies for improving patient care.

 Also, RYLAND stands for Research sYstem for LLM-based Analytics of Novel Data.
+Ryland is a character from Justin's favorite book.

 ## Project Organization